-Primary education in Japan is completely compulsory, as in Brazil.
-Children must enter schools if they turn 6, on or before April 1st.
+Japanese elementary education is completely compulsory, just like in Brazil.
+Children must enter school if they turn 6 years old by or before April 1st.
 The school year starts in April and ends in March.

-For Japanese, it is mandatory to attend Primary School, which lasts for 6 years, and another three years in Secondary School.
-Special schools are also available for children who have physical and mental disabilities.
-There are also schools for foreigners.
+For the Japanese, it is mandatory to attend elementary school, which lasts 6 years, and another three years in secondary school.
+Special schools are also available for children with physical and mental disabilities.
+There are also schools specifically for foreign students.

-The elementary school has free public schools for Japanese and foreigners with small ancillary fees.
-Elementary school is made up of Shougakkou and Chuugakkou.
-High school or higher (15 to 17 years old) is not mandatory but 94% of students do.
-Schools are paid, including public ones.
+Elementary education has free public schools for both Japanese and foreign students with small auxiliary fees.
+Elementary education consists of Shougakkou and Chuugakkou.
+High school or upper secondary education (ages 15 to 17) is not mandatory, but 94% of students attend.
+Schools are fee-based, including public ones.

 School subjects/subjects

-Shougakkou – Science, Drawing and Woodworking, Moral Education, General Studies, Mathematics, Music, Housework and Physical Education, Daily Life, Social Studies and other extra activities.
+Shougakkou - Sciences, Drawing and Carpentry, Moral Education, General Studies, Mathematics, Music, Household Tasks and Physical Education, Everyday Life, Social Studies and other extracurricular activities.

-Middle school – Science, Arts Education, Physical Education and Health, Moral Education, General Studies, Social Studies, Foreign Language, Woodworking, Mathematics, Music, Household Tasks, Japanese Language and other extra activities.
+Chuugakkou - Sciences, Arts Education, Physical Education and Health, Moral Education, General Studies, Social Studies, Foreign Language, Carpentry, Mathematics, Music, Household Tasks, 日本語 and other extracurricular activities.

 About Enrollments